-For the last 40 years, rising energy production and consumption have been widely viewed as inherently destructive of nature.
+For the past 40 years, rising energy production and consumption have been widely viewed as inherently destructive of nature.
 A steady stream of government, United Nations, and environmental proposals have identified lowered energy consumption as the highest goal of climate and environmental policy.
 But during that same period, global per capita energy consumption has risen by 30 percent.
 And over the next century, global energy consumption is anticipated to double, triple, or more.
 The reality of our high-energy planet demands that we rethink environmental protection.
 The question for Breakthrough Dialogue 2014 is, “How might a high-energy planet save nature?”

 Universal energy is a fundamental requisite of development.
 The transformation of natural energy assets into usable energy services allows not just for household lighting and electricity, but also modern infrastructures and societies.
 Affordable energy is used to power tractors, create fertilizers, and power irrigation pumps, all of which improve agricultural yields and raise income.
 Cheap and reliable grid electricity allows factory owners to increase output and hire more workers.
 Electricity allows hospitals to refrigerate lifesaving vaccines and power medical equipment.
 It liberates children and women from manual labor and provides light, heat, and ventilation for the schools that educate the workforce.

 A world with cheaper and cleaner energy could be a world where humans tread more lightly, leaving more space for other species while reducing pollution.
-Cheap, clean energy could power advanced water treatment plants that remove phosphorous from livestock effluents, returning clean water to rivers and recycling phosphorous as a fertilizer.
+Cheap, clean energy could power advanced water treatment plants that remove phosphorus from livestock effluents, returning clean water to rivers and recycling phosphorous as a fertilizer.
 Desalination could spare aquifers, rivers, and lakes, while rehabilitating freshwater ecosystems.
 Materials recycling and incineration could make landfills a thing of the past.
-And vertical agriculture could spare more land for non-humans.
+And vertical agriculture could spare more land for nonhumans.